My Camera Bag – Cake Photography & Food Photography

-Often for some cakes that need to be published in a magazine I get a photographer to shoot it.
+Often for some cakes that need to be published in a magazine, I get a photographer to shoot it.
 Magazines need good quality pictures because that’s how they look their best.
 But these photo shoots can be really expensive.

-- Camera –
+- Good Camera

 - Photo Editing Software

-- Photography Lessons.
+- Photography Lessons

 Wanna know how I took my photography from the images above to the images below in less than 2 years?
-Read along.

 A little about my experience that some of you may identify with.

 When I started cake decorating I started with a regular digital camera and I thought my cakes were good.
 But over time I started questioning my pictures.